On the Security & Privacy in Federated Learning: Discussion

 Regarding Pruning defenses, as seen in Table~\ref{tab:attacks2} and the heat map in Fig.~\ref{fig:heatmapAttacksDefenses}, none of the evaluated attacks tested its performance against Pruning defenses.

-\begin{challenge} \textbf{\textit{Since Pruning has not been bypassed yet in FL, we propose to develop attacks that embed the backdoor effect inside non-Poisoned neurons so that the adversarial effect remains present.}} \end{challenge}
+\begin{challenge} \textbf{\textit{Since Pruning has not been yet bypassed in FL, we propose to develop attacks that embed the backdoor effect inside non-Poisoned neurons so that the adversarial effect remains present.}} \end{challenge}

 In other than FL fields, i.e., adversarial machine learning, the authors~\cite{che2020new} developed ensemble pre-trained adversarial models for transferring the adverse effect to a target model.
-This approach has not been applied to FL yet. \begin{challenge} \textbf{\textit{Since ensemble attacks are applied in other settings like centralized ML, we suggest adapting them for FL and exploring their effectiveness.}} \end{challenge}
+This approach has not been applied to FL yet.